Studies in patients with spinal muscular

 Secondary endpoints: Change from baseline in upper limb and walking ability measured by RULM and 6MWT at 6, 10, and 14 months

-Safety: The majority of AEs were generally consistent with those reported in the SPINRAZA clinical trials.
+Safety: The majority of adverse events (AEs) were generally consistent with those reported in the SPINRAZA clinical trials.
+Other reported in the SPINRAZA clinical trials.
 Other reported AEs were:

 • Nausea